alecazam/kram/README.md

 ```

-kram was using CMake to setup the projects and build.  kramv.app, kram, and libkram are generated, but kramv.app and kram are stand-alone.
+kram was using CMake to setup the projects and build, but it doesn't support workspaces, clean, or the thumbnail/preview extension linking.
+As a result, kramv.app, kram, and libkram are generated.
+So I'm building kramv.app and everything with a custom Xcode project now.
 The library can be useful in apps that want to include the decoder, or runtime compression of gpu-generated data.

 For Mac, the CMake build is out-of-source, and can be built from the command line, or debugged from the xcodeproj that is built.
 Ninja and Makefiles can also be generated from cmake, but remember to trash the CMakeCache.txt file.